Our purpose and activities

 Members.
 The Club has about 100 members.
 While some members have specialist knowledge and others are beginners, all members have an interest in nature and the natural world.

 Excursions are held monthly, usually on the Saturday after the monthly meeting.
 Additional excursions are held from time to time.
 Excursions usually start at 1:30 pm and visitors are welcome.
-See the ‘Activities’ page for details.
+See the ‘Excursions’ page for details.

 Roadside Clean-ups.
 The Club conducts 4 roadside clean-ups along a stretch of the Pyrenees Highway every year.
-Dates and further details are on the ‘Activities’ page.
+Dates and further details are on the ‘Other Activities’ page.

-ANNUAL REPORTS.
 For a more detailed account of past club activities, our most recent annual reports may be viewed from the links below.

 2022-2023